paul8263/flink-benchmark/README.md

 * --output-topic: Kafka topic where Flink writes data
 * --bootstrap-server: Addresses and ports for kafka brokers
 * --consumer-group: Consumer group.
 Default is "flink-bench"
-* --startFromEarliest: Consume kafka topic from the earliest offset
+* --offset: Consume kafka topic from earliest or latest offset.
-* --input: Input file path
-* --output: output file path

 Examples: